-garden build step above is actually unnecessary (only included here for clarity), since garden deploy will also rebuild modules as needed.
+garden build step above is actually unnecessary (only included here for clarity), since garden deploy will also build and rebuild modules as needed.
 The services are now running in your Kubernetes cluster.
 You can see for yourself by querying the

 /hello endpoint of